-Jon Direnfeld is a litigation partner in the Washington, D.C. office focused on defending tech and data-driven companies against enforcement actions involving critical online and offline sales & marketing activities.
+Jon Direnfeld is a litigation partner in the Washington, D.C., office focused on defending tech and data-driven companies against regulatory enforcement and litigation actions involving critical online and offline data management and sales & marketing activities.

-Jon also provides strategic public policy counseling to clients on competition matters before Congress and executive branch agencies.
+Jon also provides strategic public policy counseling to clients on consumer protection and data management matters before Congress and executive branch agencies.
 During law school, Jon worked as a Government Relations Advisor in the Government Relations and Public Policy practice group at the law firm of Collier Shannon Scott PLLC.
 He also served as a law clerk on the Senate Judiciary Committee for Chairman Patrick J. Leahy.

 Investigations and Enforcement Actions by Consumer Protection Agencies: